JanetteMujica/PersonalWebsiteForAnAcademicResearcher/README.md

 ## Thanks

 Special thanks to <a href="http://santoromano.com/" target="_blank">
-    Santo Romano</a> who, in addition to got me started in <a href="https://www.concordia.ca/finearts/design/programs/web-design-and-user-interface.html" target="_blank">
+    Santo Romano</a> who, in addition to introduce me to <a href="https://www.concordia.ca/finearts/design/programs/web-design-and-user-interface.html" target="_blank">
-    Web Design and User Interface</a>, thought me that the web was meant to be open.
+    Web Design and User Interface</a>, taught me that the web was meant to be open.
+Let's Copy.
+Transform.
+Combine.

 ## Copyright and license